 Use the search feature to search for events using a number of criteria.

-Go to the application’s webpage and select the Event log tab.
+Go to the application’s webpage and select the Search page.

-Select the date in the Start time and End time calendar menus.
+Select the date in the From and To calendar menus.

 Enter the license plate in the Plate field, if you want to search for a plate.